vogelito/glacierprotocol/_docs/setup/quarantined-workspace.md

     $ cd ~/apps
     $ sudo dpkg -i *.deb
     ```
-9. Change into the glacier directory.
+9. Change into the cryptoglacier directory.
 You'll be using this directory to execute
 software for the protocol.
     ```
-    $ cd ~/glacier
+    $ cd ~/cryptoglacier
     ```
-10. Prepare GlacierScript for execution.
+10. Prepare the MnemonicEntropy file for execution.
     ```
-    $ chmod +x glacierscript.py
+    $ chmod +x mnemonic_entropy.py
     ```
 11. Prepare the "Quarantined Scratchpad" -- an empty file you'll use as a place
 to jot notes.